MohammadWasil/Sentiment-Analysis-IMDb-Movie-Review/README.md

   4) Then, it will ask for the input for model - LSTM RNN or GRU RNN.
   5) Compile the model, and it will create a csv file for the predicted sentiment of test data.

-  6) Now, to predict your own review, run 'Predict Class For IMBD Movie Review.py'.
+  6) Now, to predict your own review, run 'Predict Class For IMDb Movie Review.py'.
   7) It will ask for which model to use, which methods of preprocessing to use, and then it will predict the sentiment of the review.

 To know more about Recurrent Neural Network, check [this](https://www.coursera.org/learn/nlp-sequence-models) course.